In re Intel Corp. Securities Litigation

 The truth began to emerge on June 11, 2020, when Intel announced that Jim Keller, whom the Company hired in 2018 to lead its chip engineering efforts, had abruptly resigned, effective immediately.
 The Company also revealed significant leadership changes within its Technology, Systems Architecture and Client Group—the group responsible for engineering and manufacturing Intel’s chips.
 Then, on July 23, 2020, after the market closed, Intel disclosed that production of its seven-nanometer chips was 12 months behind schedule.
 The Company attributed the delay to a “defect” in Intel’s seven-nanometer manufacturing process.
 Intel also revealed that, as a result of those production problems, it had established plans to outsource chip production to third-party manufacturers.
 As a result of these disclosures, the price of Intel common stock declined precipitously.

-On October 30, 2020, the Court issued an order setting the schedule for the Amended Complaint and Defendants' Motion to Dismiss briefing.
-The Amended Complaint is due to be filed on January 15, 2021, with Defendants' Motion to Dismiss due on March 16, 2021.
+Plaintiffs filed their Amended Complaint on January 15, 2021, with Defendants' Motion to Dismiss due on March 16, 2021.
 Lead Plaintiff's Opposition to the Motion to Dismiss is due on April 27, 2021 and Defendants' Reply in further support of their Motion to Dismiss is due on May 25, 2021.
-In its October 30, 2020 Order, the Court tentatively scheduled oral argument on the Motion to Dismiss for June 10, 2021.
+The Court has tentatively scheduled oral argument on the Motion to Dismiss for June 10, 2021.

 Other Cases of Interest